MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/vector-search.md

 },
 ```

-## Example using a DiskANN Index with Geospatial Filtering
+## Example using a DiskANN Index with Filtering

 The following examples demonstrate how to index vectors, add documents with vector properties, perform a vector search with DiskANN, and incorporate geospatial filtering.